ESG Regulatory Reporting Virtual Conference: How to Comply With Regulations and Investor Expectations

 12:55– 1:55 PM

 Assurance ranges from management controls through internal audit and up to external assurance opinions.
-The most widely used external assurance standard for non-financial information is ISAE 3000 (UK), ISAE 3410, and AICPA attestation standards for greenhouse gas (GHG) KPIs.
+The most widely used external assurance standard for non-financial information is ISAE 3000 (UK), ISAE 3410, and AICPA attestation standards.
 In this session, participants will understand:

 SEC proposal on GHG Scope 1, 2, and 3 emission reporting